hasindu2008/slow5/docs/tutorial.md

 ## Why SLOW5?

 Oxford Nanopore Technologies (ONT) is the leading commercial provider of nanopore sequencing.
-The default FAST5/POD5 file format is not optimal for the large amounts of data processing and manipulation required for interpreting nanopore signal data.
-Hence, SLOW5 was developed to overcome inherent limitations in the standard FAST5/POD5 signal data format that prevent efficient, scalable analysis and cause many headaches for developers.
+The default FAST5 file format was not optimal for the large amounts of data processing and manipulation required for interpreting nanopore signal data.
+Hence, SLOW5 was developed to overcome inherent limitations in the standard FAST5 signal data format that prevent efficient, scalable analysis and cause many headaches for developers.
+Since then, POD5 was developed by ONT and has now become the new default output format for their nanopore platforms.
+However, SLOW5 still offers equal or better performance than POD5 and with a simpler specification.
+More importantly, SLOW5 as a format is fully mature and will likely not see any breaking changes for the forseeable future.
+This makes tooling/development with SLOW5 simple, maintainable, and accessible not only for developers but also researches looking into an efficient and stable file format.

 ## Whats Inside My SLOW5 File?